 We recently reminded everyone to inspect the firebox in their fireplace and take care of any needed repairs before starting a fire this winter.
-In addition, you should make sure that your chimney is in tip top shape before the snow starts falling.
-You may need routine maintenance, minor work or major repairs.
-If you want to use your fireplace safely and efficiently, you’ll want to make sure that your chimney is ready for winter fires!
+In addition, you should make sure that your chimney is in tip-top shape before the snow starts falling.
+You may need routine maintenance, minor work, or major repairs.
+If you want to use your fireplace safely and efficiently, make sure that it is ready for winter fires!

 Routine Chimney Maintenance Prevents Fires

 Luckily, you can easily avoid this danger.
-Simply make sure that you have your chimney professionally inspected and cleaned at least once a year, twice if you have daily fires or burn green and soft woods.
+Simply make sure that you have your chimney professionally inspected and cleaned at least once a year.
+Make it twice if you have daily fires or burn green and softwoods.

 This inspection will also help identify any other problems in your chimney, such as any cracking.
 Cracks can also increase the risk of fire as they provide an avenue for heat or sparks to reach the wooden structures of your home.
 Additionally, cracks in your chimney may allow dangerous carbon monoxide to enter your home.